JiangWork/JobHub/README.md

 To start up the server, download jobhub.zip to you computer, unzip it and modify the jobhub.workdir in conf/server/server.properties to you own directory.
 And then start the server using bin/startup.sh.

-To submit the job, use bin/submit.sh, here is a example:
+To submit the job in <b>example-job</b>, use bin/submit.sh, here is a example:

 sh ../jobhub/bin/submit.sh \
    <br> -Djob.name=DemoRun-Xml \